-There are so many cliques about the right way to relax, and admittedly I am one of the worst for offering a hot bath and a cup of tea as the cure for all manner of ills.
+There are so many cliques about the right way to relax, and admittedly I am one of the worst for offering a hot bath and a cup of

 But the other night, I simply couldn’t face the whole palava of running a bath and lying still for half an hour.
 I just wanted to be clean, so I jumped in the shower, splattered rosemary oil on the shower floor and worked up a sudsy storm with a bar of lemon verbena soap and a loofah.
 I got out, jumped into clean pyjamas and found myself sitting snuggled up on the sofa watching I Captured The Castle, and dreaming of another lifetime.
 And you know what?
 It felt great because it struck me that there are nights when "relaxing" doesn’t mean slowing down, it means doing what it takes to revive enough energy so that you don’t feel the urge to crawl into bed, hot and tired, half an hour later…

 We women are very bad at knowing what we need at any given moment, so we rely on the old panaceas: red wine or chocolate fudge cake, overspending or collapsing in a heap in front of the tv.
 We don’t know what will make us feel better so we look for cheap thrills or, temporary mood lifters.
 We don’t take the time to identify what we need, probably because most of the time we are to exhausted to think at all…